Mohammed Valli Moosa: Early life and education

-The freedom struggle years
+Freedom struggle

 Valli joined the Black Consciousness Movement (BCM) in the 1970s and was the branch secretary of the Durban Westville branch.
 He was also an executive member of the South African Students' Organisation (SASO) when it was banned in 1977.

 Valli played an important role in the campaign against the apartheid-era South African Indian Council.
 He became one of the founder members of the revived Transvaal Indian Congress (TIC) in 1983.

 Valli contributed to the creation of a progressive non-racial network of democrats across the country, through mass-based residents and civic organisations.

 He was a founding member of the United Democratic Front (South Africa)(UDF) 1983 and served on its National Committee.

 From 1985 to 1989 he served as the acting national general secretary of the UDF.

 He was also a member of the National Reception Committee.
 This committee was responsible for managing the reception of former president Nelson Mandela and other political prisoners (1988–1990).

 He served as secretary of the Internal Leadership Core of the ANC (1990–1991).
 The Internal Leadership Core, under the chairpersonship of Walter Sisulu was responsible for establishing and managing the legal organisational structure of the ANC.

-Valli was also responsible for the organisation of the first ANC National Conference in over thirty years (1991).
+Valli was responsible for the organisation of the first ANC National Conference in over thirty years (1991).

 Valli was elected to the National Executive Council (NEC) of the African National Congress (ANC).
 He served on the NEC for a total of 19 years.
 He resigned from the NEC in 2009 but retained his membership of the party.

 Detention without trial

 Valli served lengthy periods in detention without trial in the 1980s.

-The first was in 1980 when he was detained and held in solitary confinement in the notorious John Vorster Square.
+In 1980 he was detained and held in solitary confinement in John Vorster Square.

-In 1985 he was again detained for three months and held at the Sandton police station during the state of emergency.
+In 1985 he was detained for three months and held at the Sandton police station.
 He was arrested in July 1987 in Port Elizabeth and transferred to Johannesburg Prison, where he was incarcerated for another fourteen months.

 In 1988 he escaped from prison together with Murphy Morobe and Vusi Khanyile and took refuge in the American consulate.

-In the process they successfully created international awareness through the media about the plight of detainees in South Africa.
+In the process they created international awareness through the media about the plight of detainees in South Africa.

-In 1989 Valli was again detained, for 6 weeks.
-He was served with a banning order and then placed under house arrest.
+In 1989 Valli was detained for 6 weeks.
+He was served with a banning order and placed under house arrest.
 The banning order was lifted in February 1990 with the unbanning of the ANC and other political organisations.